mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

   }
 }
 ```
-This isnt an exhaustive or exclusive list as there are opportunities for metric aggregations that arent listed below plus there are metric aggregations that cannot apply to this data.
+This isn't an exhaustive or exclusive list as there are opportunities for metric aggregations that aren't listed below plus there are metric aggregations that cannot apply to this data.
 Be aware that they exist and understand where the documentation is so if questioned, you know where to find. <br>
 Other bucket aggregations applicable to this data include: <br>
 - Average totality time
 - Maximum totality time